-Director: Mirjam de With, Writer: Eveline Verwoerd Producer: Co-producer Omrop Fryslan, Netherlands, 10 x 25′, 2014, Rights: World
+Director: Mirjam de With, Writer: Eveline Verwoerd, Producer: Family Affairs Film, Co-producer Omrop Fryslan, Netherlands, 10 x 25′, 2014, Rights: World

 19-year-old protagonist Diede is the coolest guy in the gang.
 The shack is a place where he and his friends come together in the Frisian countryside.
 On a day like any other day, Diede has a serious accident.
 He is completely paralyzed, suffers from locked-in syndrome and can’t even speak anymore.

 This does not only change Diede’s life drastically but also the lives of the people around him.

 Diede is the happy go lucky youth until he is paralyzed after an accident and can no longer talk.
 His friends and family do their utmost to make it as fun as possible for Diede, but often their well-meaning efforts go wrong.
 Diede’s inner thoughts narrate the series in an ironic and comic voiceover observing how relationships and friendships are tested.

 Will the accident tear up the small community?
 Or does it ultimately bring them closer together …

 Everywhere outside the Randstad are a chain where young people come together.
 The stand from this series is in Friesland.
 This is reflected in the landscape, the way the characters behave and the language in which they speak.